Orange-OpenSource/metamorphosed/README.md

 # License

-* This software is under the [3-Clause BSD License](LICENSE)
+* This software is under the [3-Clause BSD License](LICENSE).

 # Reference

 * Johannes Heinecke (2023) <a href="https://aclanthology.org/2023.isa-1.4/">metAMoRphosED: a graphical editor for Abstract Meaning
   Representation</a>.
 In ISA19 at International Workshop on Computational Semantics.
-Nancy
+Nancy.
+France.
+Association for Computational Linguistics.

 ```
 @inproceedings{heinecke2023,